Podcasts

 Shares

-On the most recent RESimpli Podcast, Sharad Mehta skillfully engaged with seasoned real estate investor and coach Erica Brown.
-Along with her road into real estate, strategic thinking, and future aspirations, Erica offers insightful analysis for both novice and seasoned investors.
+On the most recent REsimpli Podcast, Sharad Mehta skillfully engaged with seasoned real estate investor and coach Erika Brown.
+Along with her road into real estate, strategic thinking, and future aspirations, Erika offers insightful analysis for both novice and seasoned investors.

 Transcript: